jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

 ### 13 Information to be stated in licence
 A licence must state the following information:
   (a) the name of the licensee:
-  (b) in the case of securities, the security or securities covered by the licence:
+  (b) in the case of debt securities, the debt security or debt securities the supervision of which is covered by the licence:
+  (c) in the case of registered schemes, the scheme or schemes the supervision of which is covered by the licence:
-  (c) in the case of retirement villages, the retirement village or villages covered by the licence:
+  (ca) in the case of retirement villages, the retirement village or villages the supervision of which is covered by the licence:
-  (d) the conditions (if any) imposed on the licence:
+  (d) the conditions (if any) imposed on the licence by the FMA under section 11:
   (e) the date on which the licence takes effect:
   (f) the date on which the fixed period for which the licence is issued ends:
   (g) the date by which the first report under section 25 must be delivered.